mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 As an example, imagine you are part of a team that has been tasked with increasing online transactions by 10%.
 In order to gain alignment on where to focus you could apply TOC to determine what is the constraint for people checking out.
 Is it the registration page?
 If you see a high amount of dropouts you could look for a solution and correct the problem.
 Then you would look to see what the next big constraint to checking out is.
 It could be that the checkout flow is fine but by actually increasing the range of products available you would achieve 10% increase in transactions, all being equal.Alternatively if you optimised payment it would have little impact, even if done with great effort and skill, as the constraint is further up the flow.

-## Principle 2: Collaborate towards a solution
+## Principle 2: Collaborate Towards A Solution

 By gaining alignment on the real business constraint or opportunity you will be able to progress from having a shallow understanding of your problem domain but a good grasp on requirements to a deep understanding of business needs with an eye on opportunities that you can enable.
 Remember, people will tell you what they want rather than what is needed, the difference is subtle but leads to very different outcomes.
 Therefore don’t sit and wait for requirements - offer solutions.

 Start with a big picture understanding of the vision of the solution so that everyone has an alignment point.
 Highlight the important areas and those that need only to be good enough.
 Facilitate collaborative workshops on model design and problem simplification.
 You need to actively participate in solution design away from the computer.
 Contribute to your own requirements, don’t leave it to others.

 I often wonder if the titles of roles are somewhat self fulfilling.
 When I first started out in the world of IT my first job title was Analyst Programmer.
 The definition of an analyst is an individual who performs analysis of a topic and Programmer is a person who writes computer programs.
 Therefore half of my job was to understand about problems and the other half was to translate that understanding into language a computer could understand.
-Titles such as software developer and engineer focus solely on the technical side and assume that the problem is refined enough that it can be turned into a set of requirements.
+Titles such as software developer and engineer focus solely on the technical side and assume that the solution is refined enough that it can be turned into a set of requirements.
 The reality as we all know is seldom so.

 A focus purely on the technical side highlights a bigger problem: when designing software for systems with complex logic, typing code will never become a bottleneck.
-The code is an artifact of developers and domain experts working together and modeling the problem domain.
-The code represents the end of the process of collaboration and discovery.
+The code is an artifact of developers and domain experts working together and modeling the a solution for the problem domain.
+The code represents the end of the process of that collaboration and discovery.
 A developer’s job is to problem solve, and problem solving is sometimes easier done away from the keyboard in collaboration with domain experts.
 In the end, working code is ultimately the result of learning and an understanding of the domain.

-### Show passion for the problem domain
+### Show Passion For The Problem Domain

  > “Ignorance  is  the single  greatest  impediment  to  throughput.”
 Dan North